Global Standards for the Microelectronics Industry

 With the recent publication of LPDDR4, these two new standards from JEDEC offer designers a range of mobile memory solutions, allowing for maximum flexibility.
 Designers working with a horizontal architecture can choose LPDDR4, while those working with a vertical architecture are supported by Wide I/O 2.
 In either case, the committee worked to deliver the memory performance that the market requires.

 Published in December 2011 by JC-42.6, Wide I/O Mobile DRAM is a breakthrough technology that will meet industry demands for increased levels of integration as well as improved performance, bandwidth, latency, power, weight and form factor.
-Download JESD229 Wide I/O Single Data Rate (SDR) free of charge with registration.
+Download JESD229 Wide I/O Single Data Rate (SDR).

 Wide I/O Mobile DRAM uses chip-level three dimensional (3D) stacking with Through Silicon Via (TSV) interconnects and memory chips directly stacked upon a System on a Chip (SoC).
 Wide I/O is particularly suited for applications requiring increased memory bandwidth up to 17GBps, such as 3D Gaming, HD Video (1080p H264 video, pico projection), simultaneously-running applications, etc. Wide I/O will provide the ultimate in performance, energy efficiency and small size for smartphones, tablets, handheld gaming consoles and other high performance mobile devices.

 |Multichip Packages (MCP) and Discrete e•MMC, e•2MMC, and UFS||MCP3.12.1||Feb 2018|

 |LOW POWER DOUBLE DATA RATE 4 (LPDDR4)||JESD209-4B||Mar 2017|